 “QuickBooks is a huge mess, it’s a complete disaster!”

-Owning a bookkeeping practice, this is a common phrase I hear from potential clients, worried they’ll scare me off because of their messy books.
+Owning a bookkeeping practice, this is a common phrase I hear from potential clients.
+They’re usually worried they’ll scare me off because of their messy books.

-The good news is that there is no such thing as books that are “unfixable” (though sometimes a complete reboot may be needed) and most frightening bookkeeping situations can be cleaned up with a few hours of work by either a business owner or a bookkeeper professional.
+The good news is that there is no such thing as books that are “unfixable” (though sometimes a complete reboot may be needed).
+Most frightening bookkeeping situations can be cleaned up with a few hours of work by either a business owner or a bookkeeper professional.

 That being said, how do you know if your QuickBooks company needs to be cleaned up?